 Why Do Teens Have Trouble Sleeping?

+During the teen years, the body's internal sleep clock is reset to fall asleep later at night and wake up later in the morning.
+This change happens because teen brains make the sleep hormone melatonin later at night than kids’ and adults’ brains do.
 So, teens have a harder time falling asleep.
 Sometimes this delay in the sleep–wake cycle is so severe that it affects a person's daily activities.
 In those cases it's called delayed sleep phase syndrome or "night owl" syndrome.

 Obstructive Sleep Apnea

 Obstructive sleep apnea is when a person stops breathing briefly during sleep.
 Someone who has it might snore, have noisy breathing, toss and turn, and sweat heavily at night.
 Because they miss out on restful sleep, they usually feel very sleepy during the day and may fall asleep in classes or take naps.

 Obstructive sleep apnea happens when something blocks the airway (such as large tonsils or adenoids).
 People who are overweight also are more likely to have apnea.
 If it’s not treated, it can lead to learning, attention, behavior, and heart problems.

 Most teens have nightmares once in a while.
 Nightmares can wake someone up during the night and make it hard to fall back to sleep.
 The most common triggers for frequent nightmares are stress or anxiety.
 Other things that can trigger them include illness, some medicines, using drugs or alcohol, and not getting enough sleep.

 Most sleepwalkers are kids, but some teens and adults also sleepwalk.
 Sleepwalking often happens when a person is sick, has a fever, is not getting enough sleep, or is stressed.